AndyObtiva/glimmer/README.markdown

 1. Download and extract the ["SWT binary and source"](http://download.eclipse.org/eclipse/downloads/drops4/R-4.7-201706120950/#SWT).
 2. Add swt.jar to your Java CLASSPATH environment (e.g. `export CLASSPATH="$CLASSPATH:/path_to_swt_jar/swt.jar"`)
 3. Download and setup JRuby (`rvm install jruby-9.2.10.0`)
-4. Install bundler (gem install bundler)
+4. Install bundler (jgem install bundler)
 5. Install project required gems (bundle install)
 6. Write a program that requires the file "lib/glimmer.rb" (or glimmer gem) and has the UI class (view) include the Glimmer module
 7. Run your program with `bin/glimmer` or jruby (pass `-J-XstartOnFirstThread` option if on the Mac)